avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 "I'll be working on PPO and helping with the development, and heard there was an app-studio happening to kick it off.
 Do you think this is something I should be going to?"

-Without missing a beat, he responded with something along the lines of: "Do you want to go and do you think you should be to start off a successful rotation?"
+Without missing a beat, he responded with something along the lines of: "Do you want to go and do you think you should to start off a successful rotation?"

 I quickly let him know that I would like to go and felt it made sense to.

-"If you want to take on challenges in your career, capture opportunities, and be successful throughout your story - you have to ask for those opportunities.
+He responded cheerfully: "If you want to take on challenges in your career, capture opportunities, and be successful throughout your story - you have to ask for those opportunities.
 Leaders like my want to help you capture them, but we don't always know when you want them.
-Help us help you!"
+Help us help you"

 _One of Charlie Munger's favorite quotes: "To get what you want, you must deserve it" is imperative when trying to get new opportunities in your life.
 It doesn't have to be said, but I will say it anyway - we don't always get what we want :)."_